Online Audiobook Festival 2026

 Matt Cain is a writer, broadcaster and leading commentator on LGBTQ+ issues.
 He’s a patron of LGBT+ History Month, has received an honorary doctorate from Bolton University, addressed the Cambridge Union, and in 2025 was awarded an MBE for services to LGBTQ+ culture.

-Matt’s bestselling novels include The Madonna Of Bolton, The Secret Life of Albert Entwistle and One Love.
-His latest, The Castle of Stories, will be published in June 2026.
+Matt’s bestselling novels include The Secret Life of Albert Entwistle and One Love.
+His latest, The Castle of Stories, will be published later this year.

 Swapna Haddow

-Swapna Haddow, who also writes as ‘Swapna Reddy’, is the award-winning children’s author of the Dave Pigeon, Bad Panda and The Terrible Trio series.
+Swapna Haddow, who also writes as ‘Swapna Reddy’, is the award-winning children’s author of the Dave Pigeon and Bad Panda series.
 She loves writing about boisterous characters and madcap adventures and is working with Scholastic, Faber & Faber, HarperCollins, Magic Cat, Macmillan and Oxford University Press to bring stories to readers around the world, with her books currently translated into over thirty languages.

 Ruth Foster